-lending business must be considered.
-A licence requirement is triggered if the lender acts commercially or in a manner that requires a commercially established business operation.
+Peer-to-peer lending in the form of crowd investing or crowd-lending generally entails consequences under financial supervisory law from the perspective of possible licensing requirements and various subsequent obligations applicable to licence holders.
+In particular, the licensing requirement for lending business must be considered.57 A licence requirement is triggered if the lender acts commercially or in a manner that requires a commercially established business operation.
 It is sufficient if the lender intends to repeatedly engage in the lending business to make profits.